mzac/iperf_gps/README.md

 You will then be able to parse the CSV file created however you wish.

 ## Roadmap
+- [ ] Verify if iPerf server is capable of bidirectional test (need to add in timeout in initial setup test)
 - [ ] Create CSV to KML script
 - [x] Add in ICMP checks
 - [x] Verify iPerf server is up and working before running tests